Support Sets in Exponential Families and Oriented Matroid Theory: Exponential families

+A \emph{circuit} is the support set of a circuit vector.
+A \emph{circuit basis} is a subset of $\ker A$ containing precisely one circuit vector for every circuit.\footnote{It is easy to see that a circuit basis of $\ker A$ spans $\ker A$.
+However, in general the circuit vectors are not linearly independent.} \end{Def} The minimality condition implies that the circuit determines its corresponding circuit vectors up to a multiple.
 If we replace $n$ by a nonzero multiple of $n$ then equation \eqref{impli} is replaced by an equation which is equivalent over the non-negative reals.
-This means that all systems of equations corresponding to any circuit basis $C$ are equivalent.

-\begin{Thm} Let $\mathcal{E}_{q,A}$ be an exponential family.
+This means that all systems of equations corresponding to any circuit basis $C$ are equivalent. \begin{Thm} Let $\mathcal{E}_{q,A}$ be an exponential family.
 Then $\clEqA$ equals the set of all probability distributions that satisfy